petter584/quote-generator/README.md

 Access the Grafana dashboard by navigating to the EC2 instance's public IP address or hostname in a web browser on port `3000`.
 Log in to Grafana using the default credentials (username: `admin`, password: `admin`).

+## Contributing

+You can contribute if you find this project interesting